 Often, the ducts — the “transport system” for milk — are severed during breast reduction surgery.
 However, there is good evidence that some of these ducts reconnect to one another, or some new transport pathways develop.
 Think of this as being similar to “collateral circulation” that cardiac patients develop.
 Sure, it’s a little different, but the main idea is that the body develops a natural bypass around the injured tissue.

 How much recannulization will occur?
 That depends on a number of factors, but it seems that the act of lactating triggers the body to create these alternative “routes” for transporting the milk.
 Hence, a mother breastfeeding post-breast reduction might have a low supply when nursing her first baby, but she has a better supply with her next baby.

 4. The nerves can become regenerated

 The 4th intercostal nerve signals the brain to release oxytocin and prolactin.
 If this nerve is severed, milk ejection (“let-down”) will not occur.
 Unlike the situation with ductal recannulization, lactation does not influence nerve.

-According to a plastic surgeon who specializes in breast surgery, it can take up to two years for nerves to regenerate.
+While most nerve damage recovers within six months to a year, it can take up to two years for nerves to regenerate.
 (You can read more about nerve repair and regeneration.)
 And, sometimes, the nerves never regenerate.